dibbhatt/kafka-spark-consumer/README.md

   Even though the Spark DirectStream API uses the Kafka SimpleConsumer API, but as the Spark's back pressure logic (SPARK-7398) in Spark 1.5 is built by controlling the number of messages , it may so happen that number of messages consumed during every read from Kafka in DirectStream is much higher than the computed rate by Controller , but as it applies the clamp after pulling the messages from Kafka , DirectStream can unnecessarily pull extra messages and then applies the throttle to it . which add to unnecessary network I/O from Kafka broker to the spark executor machines.

-  In This consumer , it controls the back-pressure directly by modifying the amount of data it can pull from Kafka and not by applying throttle after pulling large amount of data and then clamp it, and hence saves unnecessary network I/O.
+  In This consumer , **it controls the back-pressure by modifying the amount of data it can pull from Kafka** and not by applying throttle after pulling large amount of data and then clamp it, and hence saves unnecessary network I/O.

   If anyone use This Kafka Consumer , please refer "Spark Consumer Properties" section on how to enable back pressure.
 Also see "Some Tuning Options"  section on how to tune PID Controller.

+* This consumer can give maximum **Receiving Parallelism** if you specify number of Receivers equal to your number of partitions of your Kafka topic.

-* Spark DirectStream API is still experimental.
-If one need to use it in Production scenarios, they need to manage their own offsets in some external store as default offset management by Check-pointing is not reliable.
+* If one need to use Spark DirectStream API in Production scenarios, they need to manage their own offsets in some external store as default offset management by Check-pointing is not reliable.

+* By default the **spark.streaming.concurrentJobs** is set to 1 for Spark Streaming.
+If anyone wants to have more parallelism by processing multiple batches cuncurrently, the DirectStream API will have issue if you want to store offest to external store.
+This is becuse in the case of concurrentJobs > 1 , there will be no control which Batch will execute at which order , and one can not sotre offset-ranges to external stores for a given batch if processing of Batch not happen in order.

+* Even though this consumer will occupy one CPU core for every Receiver , this Consumer gives **more parallelism while processing the RDD**.
+Let assume you have Kafka Topic with 10 Partition.
+And your Block Interval is 200 Ms and Batch Interval is 5 Sec.
+This Consumer will generate 5 Blocks every second and 25 Blocks for every Batch.
+Thus this consumer will have 25 partitions for given RDD generated per batch which will process in parallel.
+Whereas , in DirectStream approach, in this scenario , every RDD will only have 10 partitions (same as topic partition) which will be your maximum processing parallelism.
+You can re-partition the stream but that leads to excess I/O. So Unless your Kafka topic has larger partitions , DirectStream API will have less Parallelism for RDD processing and hence lesser throughput.

+* DirectStream API fetch messages from Kafka while processing the RDD.
+That leads to higher latency.
+In this consumer , as the Blocks are already fetched and stored in BlockManager, the RDD processing latency is much less.

 * This Consumer is modified version of Storm-Kafka spout which has been running in many production cases for quite some time.
-Hence the various logic related to Kafka fail-over and connection management is already proven and tested in production.
+Hence the various logic related to **Kafka fail-over and connection management is already proven and tested in production.**

-* This Consumer will give end to end No Data Loss guarantee once enabled with Spark WAL feature.
+* This Consumer will give end to end **No Data Loss guarantee** once enabled with Spark WAL feature.

 # Instructions for Manual build